yAOwzers/tp/docs/UserGuide.md

 ## 3.3 Timetable Mode

 The Timetable Mode allows you to manage a list of tasks.
-The following sections explains the various features you can use while you are in the Timetable Mode.
+The following sections explain the various features you can use while you are in the Timetable Mode.

 ### 3.3.1 Adding a task: `add`
 Adds a `task` with a `deadline` to the task list.